-In today world, so many restaurants/bars have to shut down just after few months of operation.
+In today’s world, so many restaurants/bars have to shut down just after few months of operation.
 There are so many reasons behind the screen such as keeping too many inventories on hand, breakage, theft, staff scheduling and more.

 In retail industry, by investing large amount of money that help changed entire face of industry, for example: Walmart is one of the first retail company investing to IT in order to keep track their inventory and merchandises data.
 However, in food sale industry, there is not as that easy to control all the stocks.
 Most of the usage depend on personal feel or calculation, it make thing harder to control the threshold level or the accuracy of standard deviation for stock.